 - Brief Online Screening (5 minutes): After you consent, you will be asked some brief questions to determine if you are eligible for the Wellbeing Course.
 If you are not eligible, the Online Screening will stop and you will be given information about why you are not eligible.
 You can contact the office to discuss your eligibility further if you wish.

 - Full Online Screening (20 to 30 minutes): If you meet basic eligibility for the Wellbeing Course, you will be asked to provide personal information such as name, address, telephone number, and email address before continuing.
 This information is necessary for our staff to contact you to discuss the results of the Full Online Screening.
 In the Full Online Screening you will be presented with questions asking about your background, mental health symptoms, health, relationships, occupation, and treatment history.
 We will request the name and contact information for an emergency medical contact, such as your physician.
-At this stage, this provider will only be contacted if we are concerned about your safety, or, with your additional consent, to discuss your care.
-If you are accepted for the Wellbeing Course we will also send a letter to your provider to let them know you are enrolled in the Wellbeing Course.
-This letter could become part of your provider’s medical file.
+This provider will only be contacted if we are concerned about your safety, or, with your additional consent, to discuss your care.

 - Telephone Screening (20 to 30 minutes): Following the completion of the Online Screening, you will schedule a time for a staff member to contact you by phone to discuss the results of the Online Screening and let you know if you are eligible for the Wellbeing Course and our research project.
 Online Therapy Staff may ask you some brief clarifying questions if more information is needed regarding your responses to the Online Screening.
 You may also use this time to ask any questions you may have about the program or research.
 Please note: The Wellbeing Course is not for everyone.
 Participation in the Online Screening does not guarantee participation in the course.